horeah/PyCmd/README.txt

     - when several completions are possible, list them (plain/bash- or interactive/zsh-style)
     - insert/remove quotes as needed
-    - complete executables from the PATH and internal CMD.exe commands
+    - complete executables from the PATH and internal CMD or bash commands
     - complete names of environment variables, including pseudo-variables
     - complete wildcards
     - expand values of environment variables when completing
-    - support both '/' and '\' as path separators
+    - [Windows] support both '/' and '\' as path separators

  b.
 Command suggestions
     - automatically suggest commands from history or from available